Smoking during pregnancy

 - A better sense of smell and taste

-- More strength and ability to be more active
+- More strength and energy to be more active

 - Write down your reasons for quitting.
-Look at the list when you are tempted to smoke.
+Look at the list when you think about smoking.

 - Choose a quit day.
 On this day, throw away all your cigarettes or cigars, lighters and ashtrays.